Skip to content

 Aug 7, 2022 Updated Apr 29, 2026 2 min read

-You can adjust the position of Live Captions in Windows 11 to move the caption window wherever you need it on your screen.
+You adjust the Live Captions position in Windows 11 by clicking and dragging the caption window.

 How to Change the Caption Bar Position

-1. Turn on Live Captions on your computer using Windows + Ctrl + L.
+1. Turn on Live Captions on your computer using ⊞ Win+Ctrl+L.

 2. Look for the Settings icon (the small gear) on the caption bar.